vmeazevedo/API_RESTful_SpringBoot_Carros_Simples/README.md

 ## PUT
 - url: http://localhost:8080/api/v1/carros/id

-Passando um "Id" em nossa url, podemos realizar o update do Id requisitado informando os novos parâmetros nele.
+Passing an "Id" in our url, we can update the requested Id by informing the new parameters in it:

 ![4_put](https://user-images.githubusercontent.com/40063504/113340059-cb4cf200-9301-11eb-8681-23559a6f79e2.PNG)